pingcap/docs/three-data-centers-in-two-cities-deployment.md

    > **Note:**
    >
-   > Since TiDB v5.2, the `label-property` configuration is not supported by default.
+   > Starting from TiDB v5.2, the `label-property` configuration is not supported by default.
 To set the replica policy, use the [placement rules](/configure-placement-rules.md).

 - Configure the priority of PD.
 To avoid the situation where the PD leader is in another region (AZ3), you can increase the priority of local PD (in Seattle) and decrease the priority of PD in another region (San Francisco).
 The larger the number, the higher the priority.